 Question: I am a single gay Christian man, a young adult, and am wondering what you think about using sex toys for masturbation.
 Part of me feels intrigued and curious about using them but another part of me feels that they are unnatural, hedonistic and indulgent.
 Will they be addictive and make me incapable of or less desirous of a relationship with another man or are they more harmless than I think?
 I am unsure how to determine whether their use is something morally/theologically sound and whether my desire for exploration in this area is something good or errs more on the side of sin.

-I find it difficult to cultivate a God-honoring relationship with my sexuality when there are many loud and, in my opinion, extreme voices in the secular world and at times the theological academy on matters of human sexuality.
+I find it difficult to cultivate a God-honoring relationship with my sexuality when there are many loud and, in my opinion, extreme voices in the secular world and at times in the theological academy on matters of human sexuality.
 I am suspicious of progressive Christianity’s overly positive view of sex but also reject the Catholic Church’s rigid and harmful teachings on it (e.g. homosexuality, sex only for procreation).
 My uncertainty on a question like this stems from the above tension.

 Thanks for reading.

-Answer: First of all, I would say that Christianity in general should have a positive view of sex because it is part of God’s creation, which God pronounced very good.
+Frank answers: First of all, I would say that Christianity in general should have a positive view of sex because it is part of God’s creation, which God pronounced very good.
 But many of our attitudes about sexual practices are socially normed and culturally conditioned, and Christians have bought into these views thinking that they are biblical.
 Masturbation is one of those issues.
 The Bible says nothing about it.
 “Onanism,” as it has been called, is attributed to Onan in the Book of Genesis who spilled his seed instead of impregnating his deceased brother’s wife to produce an heir for his brother according to Levirite law.
 He was stoned to death for it.
 But that’s not masturbation, it’s coitus interruptus.
-Nineteenth century science tried mightily to suppress childhood masturbation and attributed it to such conditions as obsessive-compulsive behavior, nearsightedness, and pimples.
+Nineteenth century science tried mightily to suppress childhood masturbation and attributed to it such conditions as obsessive-compulsive behavior, nearsightedness, and pimples.
 So much for science.
 Now, of course, we’re taught that it’s completely natural and a safe sexual release.

 What I’ve learned about sex is that it is physical, emotional, and spiritual.
 Our sexual desire is a biological urge (certainly useful for procreation).
 It is a way of expressing intimacy with someone you love.
 And in the act of orgasm there is a kind of mystical union in which you lose control of yourself and become one with the other.
 Can some of these same attributes apply to masturbation?
 I think they can.

-Masturbation is self-pleasuring.
-So one might think that using a sex toy is just an extension of that.
-But I wouldn’t use a device while making love with someone else.
-So why would I use one when making love to myself?
-I wouldn’t put using a device in the category of a sin.
-But I would say that it can’t compare with the real experience.
-How much better it is to build up to orgasm by touching your body all over, pleasuring yourself the way you might want someone else to pleasure you.
+Using a device could be like using porn.
+You are focusing on the toy or the image on the screen and therefore diverting attention from your body.
+How much better it is to build up to orgasm by focusing exclusively on your body, touching and rubbing it all over, pleasuring yourself the way you might want someone else to pleasure you.
 The body has plenty of erogenous zones, not only in the genitals.
 Become intimate with yourself.
 Love your body, You might even want to anoint your body with oil, including your genitals.
 Rub it in.
 As you rub your hands all over your body, twist and turn and arch your back as you do so.
 Build up to ejaculation slowly so that when it comes you feel it all over your body and lose yourself in the sensations that take over your body.
-Then just lay there allowing your body to absorb the powerful experience you have had—and give thanks to the Lord who created you with your gift of sexuality.
+Then just lay there allowing your body to absorb the powerful experience you have had—and give thanks to the Lord who created you with your marvelous gift of sexuality.